HPAS

 SUB UNIT–1: Applications of Space Technology

-• Important missions and programmes of the Department of Space and Indian Space Research Organization
+• Important missions of Department of Space and ISRO

 • Remote Sensing and Communication satellites